 Lastly, it is not in any way like the Variable MU and was never intended to be.
 Each has its own purpose and special 'unique talent'.
-The SLAM! may be easier to describe as a damn-fast transient killing secret weapon, or a tubed, analog L-2 with a buncha features, or maybe just a serious "go-louder box" with huge z.
+The SLAM! may be easier to describe as a damn-fast transient killing secret weapon, or a tubed, analog L-2 with amazing converters, or maybe just a serious "go-louder box" with huge cajones.
 Enjoy!